RafaelGSS/blog/priv/posts/permission-model-in-nodejs.md

 - `--allow-fs-read=/tmp/` - It will allow `FileSystemRead` access to the `/tmp/` folder
 - `--allow-fs-read=/tmp/,/home/.gitignore` - It allows `FileSystemRead` access to the `/tmp/` folder **and** the `/home/.gitignore` file — Relative paths are NOT supported.

-> Due to the PrefixRadixTree (fs_permission) lookup, relative paths are not supported.
-For this reason, the `possiblyTransformPath` was needed.
-I do have plans to create a pretty similar `path.resolve` on the C++ side so the `possiblyTransformPath` won't be needed, but I'll do it in a second iteration.

 You can also mix both arguments:

 - `--allow-fs-write=* --allow-fs-read=/tmp/` - It will allow `FileSystemRead` access to the `/tmp/` folder **and** allow **all** the `FileSystemWrite` operations.